brerickner/simple_shell/README.md

-# Holberton Simple Shell - hsh
+# Holberton Simple C-Shell - hsh

 A simple UNIX command interpreter assigned in the curriculum at Holberton School